 A few other interesting features include a facial recognition service for images, support for unlimited devices per user, and a centralized dashboard to manage all your devices.
 The only downside to IDrive is the slightly outdated user interface (UI), which is scheduled to receive an update in the near future.

 IDrive comes with a free basic plan that offers 5GB of online storage.
-Once you run out of that space, you can upgrade to a premium plan for $69.50 (5TB) and $99.50 (10TB) per year.
+Once you run out of that space, you can upgrade to a premium plan for $79.50 (5TB) and $99.50 (10TB) per year.
 The pricing is quite reasonable, but tends to get more expensive as you explore higher-tier plans for business and enterprise users.
+Read our IDrive personal cloud backup review to learn more about the platform.

 pCloud is the only cloud storage solution that offers a lifetime subscription plan for its users, meaning no monthly fees.
 It is available on Windows, macOS, Linux, Android, and iOS, and as a browser extension for Google Chrome, Firefox, and Opera.

 pCloud supports file versioning and file retention to recover accidentally deleted files on your devices and the cloud.
-It also offers a simple link-sharing feature for those who are interested in collaborating with other users. pCloud uses TLS/SSL channel protection and 256-bit AES encryption for all files.
+It also offers a simple link-sharing feature for those who are interested in collaborating with other users. pCloud uses TLS/SSL (Transport Layer Security/Secure Sockets Layer) channel protection and 256-bit AES encryption for all files.
 Previous versions of all files can be restored up to 30 days in the past.

 With pCloud, there’s no limit on individual file size.
 There’s also a built-in audio and video player that can be used to stream files directly from the cloud.
 Another great feature is the ability to sync backups from other cloud storage services like Dropbox, Google Drive, and OneDrive. pCloud can also synchronize photos and documents uploaded to social media outlets like Facebook and Instagram.